aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 ## Defining a Delivery Stream

 In order to define a Delivery Stream, you must specify a destination.
 An S3 bucket can be used as a destination.
-More supported destinations are covered [below](#destinations).
+Currently the CDK supports only S3 as a destination which is covered [below](#destinations).

 ```ts
 const bucket = new s3.Bucket(this, 'Bucket');